MechWarrior: Living Legends: Test of Strength

 Test of Strength is similar to TSA, however players start with a finite number of C-Bills, and have no way of earning more.

 Practice

 In practice mode, players spawn with a large amount of C-Bills and can give themselves as much as they require, in order to test out all the game's playable assets.

 Reception

 In 2010, MechWarrior: Living Legends was declared the winner of Mod DB's 2009 Players' Choice - Mod of the Year contest.
 As of August 2022, MW:LL is rated 9.5/10 based on 528 reviews.

 In 2014, it was named by PCGamer among the "Ten top fan remade classics you can play for free right now".

 Sequel

 In 2021 it was announced that a sequel titled 'Living Legends 2: Armored Combat' was in production, dropping the "MechWarrior" title.
 Living Legends 2 is being developed as a standalone title on Unreal Engine 5.
+As of 2025 this project has been shelved due to a lack of programming resources.